 If you are also employed by LUT University, see the information package for international staff on LUT web pages.

-Please make use of the LUT Doctoral School model for the preliminary study and research plan (pdf, Word-version - updated 12.7.2018).
+Please make use of the LUT Doctoral School model for the preliminary research and study plan (pdf, Word-version).

 Instructions for compiling the plan - Economics and Business Administration